 Causes pt-archiver to collect timing statistics about what it does.
-These statistics are available to the plugin specified by --plugin
+These statistics are available to the plugin specified by --plugin inserting 4 0.0028 2.28 other 0 0.0040 3.29

 Unless you specify --quiet, pt-archiver prints the statistics when it exits.
 The statistics look like this: